 What do energy storage and direct air capture have in common?
 They are both essential to reach a carbon neutral economy and to limit global warming to safe levels.
 They can work hand in hand.
 We are proud to announce that we have just launched one of our second-generation direct air capture plants (DAC-3) in Troia, Apulia (Italy).
 Installed in July and now in operation, this plant is part of the Horizon 2020 research project STORE&GO.

 This project will demonstrate the viability of large-volume energy storage through Power-to-Fuel technology in real life applications and will be operated for 4,000 hours over the next 17 months.

-Our new plant consists of three DAC collectors that use Climeworks’ latest technology and require less energy than the plant we installed in Hinwil.
+Our new plant consists of three direct air capture (DAC) collectors that use Climeworks’ latest technology and require less energy than the plant we installed in Hinwil.
 The plant will filter up to 150 tons of CO₂ from ambient air per year.
 Simultaneously, an alkaline electrolyser (1.2 MW) locally generates 240 cubic meters of renewable hydrogen per hour by making use of excess on-site photovoltaic energy.

 The captured CO₂ and renewable hydrogen are then catalytically methanated (a process called Power-to-Gas) in modular reactors by French company ATMOSTAT.
 The methane is then liquified and used to fuel natural gas lorries.